 This post may contain affiliate links.
 Please read my full disclosure for information.

 Grocery shopping can get expensive if you’re not careful.
 When I first got married and started doing all the grocery shopping for my new little family of two I just thought that’s how it was – expensive.
-I didn’t think there was any way around it, and I didn’t try to find any way around it because, well, I just thought that’s a part of living.
+I didn’t think there was any way around it, and I didn’t try to find any way around it because, well, I just thought it was a part of living – but it’s doesn’t have to be!
+Here are 20 things we took off our grocery list that has saved us more money than we thought possible!

 Life certainly would be easier if we didn’t have to buy groceries, but that’s just not an option.